awanhong/ComputerSciHomework_Clac_Quadratic_Equation/README.md

 Hello!

-This python program have no egg use
+This python program has no egg use

 Thank you!